 - "Paw-fect Companion Award" – for the employee with the cutest pet on their Zoom calls.

-- “Picasso Award” – for the employee who has a creative eye.
+- “Picasso Award” – for the employee who has a creative eye for new projects.

 - "Squirrel Award" – for the employee who loves stashing random items in their desk.

-- “Stand-up Comedian Award” – for the employee who makes everyone laugh.
+- “Stand-up Comedian Award” – for the employee who brings laughter to the team.

-- “Walking Encyclopedia Award” – for the employee who loves to learn.
+- “Walking Encyclopedia Award” – for the employee who loves to learn new things.

-Present this award in a nice wooden frame to serve as a tangible reminder of a job well done.
+💡 IDEA: Present this award in a nice wooden certificate frame to serve as a tangible reminder of a job well done.
 Mail it to their homes after the ceremony so they can display it and remember how much their work matters.

 5. Create an online employee recognition board.